-The IPCC is conducting considerable efforts in trying to determine, for various hydrometeorological hazards (e.g. tropical cyclones or tornadoes) and for related events (e.g. flash floods), whether there is substantial and credible evidence of human-induced climate change.
-The upcoming fourth assessment report should provide more clarity on this.
+The IPCC is conducting considerable efforts in trying to determine, for various hydrometeorological hazards such as tropical cyclones or tornadoes and related events such as flash floods, whether there is substantial and credible evidence of human-induced climate change.
+The upcoming fourth assessment report should provide more clarity on this matter.

 |© World Meteorological Organization, 7bis, avenue de la Paix, Case postale No. 2300, CH-1211 Geneva 2, Switzerland - Tel.: +41(0)22 730 81 11 - Fax: +41(0)22 730 81 81 Contact us|